-Quebec bans shopkeepers from saying 'Hi'
+Quebec urges shopkeepers to stop saying 'Hi'

 The Office quebecois de la langue francaise (OQLF) oversees the preservation of the French language in the province - sometimes at the expense of commonly used words.

-In 2013, an Italian restaurant was forced to remove "pasta" from its menu because it is not a French word.
+In 2013, an Italian restaurant came under pressure to remove "pasta" from its menu because it is not a French word.

 In 2016, a restaurant called La Mama Grilled Cheese in Quebec City received a letter from the language agency chastising them for their Anglicism.